-- meet the The Skills Organisation's requirements in First Aid as a Life Skill – Training Requirements for Quality Provision of Unit Standard-based First Aid Training(external link)
+- meet the Skills Organisation's requirements in First Aid as a Life Skill – Training Requirements for Quality Provision of Unit Standard-based First Aid Training(external link)

 There are a number of unit standards available that provide a first aid qualification to meet our requirements.
 These are:

-- for home-based services:
+For home-based services:

-- we recommend first aid unit standard 25459 (Provide first aid for young children).
+- 25459 – Provide first aid for young children.

-View first aid training providers with consent to assess unit standards 6401, 6402, 6400, 26551, 26552 and 25459 on the First Aid page of the NZQA website.(external link)
+View first aid training providers with consent to assess unit standards 6401, 6402, 6400, and 25459 on the First Aid page of the NZQA website.(external link)